toroettg/SeriesMarker/doc/source/developerdoc.rst

 |                                      |                                     |
 +--------------------------------------+-------------------------------------+

-This will ensure the adherence of the mentioned linker flag , ``-headerpad_max_install_names``, when building packages.
-To ensure that the flag is set, see ``/opt/local/share/macports/Tcl/port1.0/portconfigure.tcl`` and check if it has been added to the ``ldflags``, e.g., by setting the relevant line to:
+This will ensure the adherence of the mentioned linker flag, ``-headerpad_max_install_names``, when building packages.
+Recent versions of `MacPorts`_ have the flag enabled by default.
+However, to ensure that the flag is set, see ``/opt/local/libexec/macports/lib/port1.0/portconfigure.tcl`` and check if it has been added to the ``ldflags``, e.g., by setting the relevant line to: